This content is part of an article series.

-My first response was that, despite the title of the series, there’s no such thing as perfect health.
+My first response is that, despite the title of the series, there’s no such thing as perfect health.
 One of the few things we can be certain of in this life is that we are all dying from the moment we’re born.
 If such a thing as perfect health existed, and we could attain it, we’d be immortal.
-(And based on resource limits and the destruction humanity has wrought on this planet, immortality would be an absolute disaster – but that’s another story.)

-What I’ve observed in myself, in working with patients and in almost 20 years of meditation practice is that each of us has a significant blind spot or area in our lives where we lack awareness and insight.
-As a crude analogy, let’s call this a weak link in our chain and assume that the chain represents health.
+What I’ve observed in myself, in working with patients, and in almost 20 years of meditation practice is that each of us has a significant blind spot or area in our lives where we lack awareness and insight.
+As a simple analogy, let’s call this a weak link in our chain and assume that the chain represents optimum health.

 Most of us invest the majority of our time and energy strengthening the parts of our chain that are already strong.
 These stronger links are where we feel comfortable and confident, where we can operate safely within the bounds of who we think we are.

-And this is where the problem lies.
-No matter how much we strengthen the links in our chain that are already strong, if there’s still a weak link the chain as a whole isn’t stronger.
-It can break just as easily.
+And this is the root of the problem.
+No matter how much we strengthen what is already strong, if there’s still a weak link, the chain as a whole isn’t stronger.
+And it can easily break.

-A better approach, of course, would be to focus our efforts on the strengthening the weak link.
-But that is much, much harder to do.
+It makes sense to focus on strengthening the client’s weak link, whatever it may be, instead of building up and polishing the links that are already strong—but engaging in that focus is much, much harder to do.
 Why?
-Because it usually requires us to step out of our concept of self and challenge our very identity.
-It asks us to grow and evolve and shine the light of awareness into the dark corners of our psyche.
-This isn’t something that happens overnight.
-It’s not as simple as popping a pill or eliminating nightshades from our diet.
+Because it usually requires coaxing them to step out of their concept of self and challenge their very identity.
+We’re asking them to grow, evolve, make major lifestyle changes, and shine the light of awareness into the dark corners of their psyche.
+As you likely know, this isn’t something that happens overnight.
+It’s not as simple as asking them to add a supplement or eliminate nightshades from their diet.
+It’s a true challenge.
 It’s a life’s work.

 So he starts to tweak his diet.
 Is dairy the issue?
-Should he add white rice, or be completely grain free?
+Should he add white rice or be completely grain free?
 How many carbs?
 What about intermittent fasting?
 He also tries some new supplements and makes adjustments to his exercise routine.
-But Joe still doesn’t feel better.
+He even seeks out professional help from a nutritionist and a personal trainer, but Joe still doesn’t feel better.

 Why isn’t Joe getting better?
 Because he’s just strengthening the parts of his chain that are already strong—and ignoring the weak links.
-In Joe’s case, it may be that stress management or practicing pleasure are the weak links.
-But his first challenge in addressing them is that he’s not even fully aware that stress or a lack of pleasure are problems.
+In Joe’s case, it may be that stress management is the weak link.
+But his first challenge in addressing that is that he’s not even fully aware that the increased stress from his new job is a problem.

 But even once we become aware of what our weak links are, it’s still difficult to work with them.
 We’re fighting against a lifetime of conditioned beliefs about who we are and what we’re supposed to do.
-In Joe Paleo’s case, perhaps he was raised in a family that didn’t value rest or pleasure, but placed a high premium on success and accomplishment.
-This makes it hard for him to carve out time to relax or have fun.
+In Joe Paleo’s case, perhaps he was raised in a family that didn’t value rest or pleasure but rather placed a high premium on success and accomplishment.
+This makes it hard for him to carve out time to relax.

-My own weak link is pleasure/fun.
+My own weak links are pleasure and fun.
 I’ve got the diet dialed in.
 Exercise?
 No problem.
-I’m even very committed to stress management.
+I’m even committed to stress management.
 But what often falls through the cracks for me is making time for pleasure and fun.

-I know this is the weak link in my chain, because the periods of my life where I’ve emphasized it have been the periods when I’ve enjoyed the best health.
-But lately, as I’ve been immersed in running a busy private practice, teaching, launching products and preparing for the arrival of my first child, I haven’t made much time for pleasure or fun.
+I know this is the weak link in my chain because the periods of my life where I’ve emphasized it have been the periods when I’ve enjoyed the best health.
+But lately, as I’ve been immersed in running a busy private practice, teaching, launching products, and undertaking the day-to-day business of family life, I haven’t made much time for pleasure or fun.
 And my health has suffered as a result.

 My commitment to myself is to try to do one purely pleasurable or fun activity each day.
 Some days I’m more successful than others, and I always have to look out for the tendency to fall back into my old pattern.